tjmers/SDPMastermind/README.md

 ### Mouse Controls

-Left click - left click on a color to cycle fowards to the next color.
+Left click - left click on a color to cycle forwards to the next color.

 Right click - right click on a color to cycle backwards to the next color.